-If you’re considering purchasing any of these items please use the links provided on this page as I receive a miniscule commission which helps me to continue running this site.
+If you’re considering purchasing any of these items please use the links provided on this page as I receive a tiny commission which helps me to continue running this site.
 It won’t cost you a penny more to purchase via these links and it might mean I can afford to pay next months bill from Adobe 😉

 With a 24MP sensor and the right choice of lenses you can produce stunning images with this tiny little camera.
 It also does a great job of recording video too.